 Ometepe, an Island in the middle of Lake Nicaragua near Rivas.
 Ometepe is the largest volcano lake island in the world with 276 square km.
 The Island population is approximately 35,000 residents.
 There are 2 huge volcanoes to hike(Maderas & Concepcion), great pizza, several other great restaurants, relaxing beaches and a beautiful waterfall.
 Best way to see the island is to rent a scooter.

 Leon has a growing tourism business with a great local market, and all the fabric stores you could ever want to get lost in.
 We call it the city of churches as there are several beautiful old ones in the city.
-If you are looking for a little more adventure then grab a tour and of some sand boarding on Cierro Negro volcano.
+If you are looking for a little more adventure then book a tour and take in some sand boarding on Cierro Negro volcano.

 Night clubs, ocean front restaurants, coffee shops and hotels crammed into a 6 square block area makes for a lively place especially for the younger crowd.
 Most of the upper end resort development in Nicaragua is also centered around San Juan del Sur and many places are available for purchase or vacation rentals.
 You can surf, take in yoga, relax on an afternoon sail tour or get lost in one of several local eco hotels in the area.